 Food Premises Registration

-The legal requirement for all UK food businesses to register with their local authority at least 28 days before opening.
+The legal notification that most UK food businesses must submit to their local authority at least 28 days before they start trading.

 Key Points